btran565/expense_tracker/README.md

 This project was developed in Python 3.12.3 and stores the user's expenses in JSON files.
 Python's argparse module/library is used to parse the positional and optional arguments given by the user through the Linux CLI to manage their expenses.

 ## List of positional/optional arguments:
-- 'add' - adds an expense with a description, amount, and date (default date set to today's date if not specified)
+1. `add` - adds an expense with a description, amount, and date (default date set to today's date if not specified)
 - update
 - delete
 - list